 The community college system-wide appropriation for state aid is provided by A.R.S. §15-1466.
 The formula is based on the current base and enrollment growth.
 During the past decade state aid to community colleges was cut drastically.
-Due to this historical funding trend, and the elimination of urban funding, it is anticipated the trend of declining aid may continue.
-This is further exacerbated by the decline in enrollment which directly impacts the state's funding formula.
+Due to this historical funding trend, it is anticipated the trend of declining aid may continue.
+Trends in enrollment also directly impact the state's funding formula.
 The District has incorporated state aid funding loss projections into its long-term planning scenarios and has developed a plan to balance the budget with future funding reductions.

-In FY2022, the state approved a one-time appropriation for rural community colleges, awarding each college a set amount.
-The District received an additional \$1,907,300 in funding.
-The funds are being used as seed money for new programs which, if successful, will be continued and will provide additional revenue streams for the College.
+In FY2023, the state approved a one-time appropriation for rural community colleges, awarding each college a set amount.
+The District received an additional \$1,343,400 in funding.
+The funds are being used as one-time capital acquisition projects and are not expected in fiscal year 2024.

-As noted earlier, the passage of Proposition 207 has brought an additional funding source to the District.
+As noted earlier, the passage of Proposition 207 has continued to bring an additional funding source to the District.
 The amount of this additional funding from legal marijuana sales is somewhat uncertain but continues to be higher than anticipated.
 The funds continue to be invested in workforce development programs that benefit the community served in Coconino County.

-Changes to both the Arizona and Flagstaff minimum wage rates will continue to impact the amount the College can pay for student wage positions.
+Changes to both the Arizona and Flagstaff minimum wage rates will continue to impact the hours the College can pay for student wage positions.
 Future increases will also create pressure on the College's salary structure, leading to higher compensation costs.